Mark Rutte takes over as NATO chief – DW – 10/01/2024

 There are also worries among bloc members over the US presidential election in November.
 Given that the US is NATO's most powerful member, a victory for ex-President Donald Trump could shake the alliance as it did in his first term, when he pressured members to increase defense spending and cast doubt on the bloc's core principle of mutual security.

-However, Rutte said during the handover taht he was "not worried.
+However, Rutte said during the handover that he was "not worried.
 I know both candidates very well.
 I worked for four years with Donald Trump," as Dutch prime minister.

 es/nm (AP, dpa)